b-lukaszuk/BS_wJ_eng/contents/diffusion.md

 container.
 Effectively, it kind of simulates a reflection of a molecule from the walls of the vessel in a random direction.

-Now, we are almost ready for running our simulation, but first two more, rather self-explanatory, functions:
+Now we are almost ready for running our simulation, but first two, rather self-explanatory, functions:

 ```jl